Utility Locating Services in Salt Lake & Utah County

 GPR should be used in conjunction with one-call utility detection agencies.
 In Utah, this agency is Blue Stakes.
 Utah law specifies to contact Blue Stakes before excavating and defines “excavation” as “an operation in which earth, rock, or other material on or below the ground is moved or displaced by tools, equipment, or explosives.”
 When you submit a utility-location request to Blue Stakes, they will coordinate with all utility owners to mark the lines they each own and maintain on your property.

 Utah law requires utility owners to only mark the lines they own and maintain.
 This means that any private utility lines on your property will not be marked.
 Private utility lines include lines that extend beyond the meter or that are not connected to a meter.
 Private utility lines are typically not installed or owned by a utility company; however, they are very common and often undocumented.
 They may include water and sewer laterals, power to a detached workshop or garage, power to a yard lamppost, sprinkler or irrigation systems, and/or lines connected to a propane tank or septic system.
 Though you will be aware of lines you have installed yourself, there is no way of knowing about lines installed by prior property owners.
-A private contractor (such as C.R.I., Inc.) who uses GPR can help locate these private utility lines.
+A private contractor (such as C.R.I., Inc.) who uses ground penetrating radar can help locate these private utility lines.

 In addition, due to improvements in the design and construction of buried utilities, there has been an increasing use of non-metallic materials in buried utilities.
 Traditional utility locating technology does not work for locating non-metallic materials.
 Utility locating with GPR is effective in locating both metallic and non-metallic utilities.